 New Mexico Teacher Colleges and Degrees Online Guide

 Anyone looking to become a teacher in New Mexico must complete a teacher preparation program from an accredited school in order to be eligible for employment in the state.
 The guide below is designed to provide key information to help you research the various options for pursuing a teaching degree in New Mexico.
 Fortunately, there are several colleges and universities that offer degree programs.
-In order to find the teaching school in New Mexico that meets your career goals, take a look at our table of top-rated teaching programs, list of accredited teacher preparation programs, and student reviews.
+In order to find the teaching school in New Mexico that meets your career goals, take a look at our lists of top-rated teaching programs, a table of accredited, state-approved teacher preparation programs, and student reviews.
 Whether you are a first-time college student or are looking to start a new career as a teacher, use this guide to help you find the best program for your individual needs.

 - There are 27 colleges and universities with teacher degree programs in New Mexico.1

 - 22 colleges and universities offer an associate’s degree in education.*1